tommythorn/tt08-maxbw/README.md

 Packets are transmitted on channels with a power-of-two byte width (typically 1, 2, or 4 bytes).

-The packet header encoding is still *TBD* but encodes the payload length and the command or reply type respectively.
+The packet header encoding, detailed below, encodes the payload length and the command or reply type respectively.
 The reply payload can be 0, 1, 2, 4, 8, 16, 32, or 64 bytes.
+Commands further more includes 1, 2, 4, or 8 bytes or address (expect for command 0).

 The implementation in this design uses an SDR encoded byte channel for commands (thus 66 MB/s at 66 MHz) and a DDR encoded 16-bit channel for